 Since we recorded Solo Strings in the Lyndhurst Hall at AIR, the library will blend perfectly with most of our existing libraries, including our Chamber Strings, Symphonic Strings, Brass, Woodwinds, as well as all of the Albions.
 And just like those libraries, Solo Strings was recorded by award-winning engineers, using world-class equipment: priceless ribbon and valve mics through Neve Montserrat preamps, the largest 88R Neve console in the world, and onto pristine 2” tape before being converted with the top-of-their-class Prism AD converters at 96k.
 There’s a reason that this hall has been the choice for Hollywood directors for decades.

-The Total Performance patch contains all the techniques you need to create a realistic solo performance — five different types of true legato: Portamento Legato, Fingered Legato, Bowed Legato, Runs and Arpeggios.
-It also features: spiccato, staccato, tremolo, molto vibrato, progressive vibrato and non vibrato. — all combined together to enable musical phrasing without the need for key-switching, and programmed to react to playing speed and touch.
+Spitfire Solo Violin Total Performance and Spitfire Solo Cello Total Performance both contain all the techniques you need to create realistic solo performances — five different types of true legato: portamento legato, fingered legato, bowed legato, runs and arpeggios.
+They also feature: spiccato, staccato, tremolo, molto vibrato, progressive vibrato and non vibrato, plus pizzicato & Bartok pizzicato in Solo Cello — all combined together to enable musical phrasing without the need for key-switching, and programmed to react to playing speed and touch.
 This patch is easy to play and ultra-intuitive, allowing you to focus entirely on your composition, without the need for ‘stitching’ together performances.

 Log into the Spitfire Audio App and you will see your update waiting for download.
 If you can’t see it straight away, click the ‘Update’ filter at the top of the screen, or use the search bar.